Setting Up KVM VMR Machine Images

 - In Step 3, configure the Memory and CPUs for the VM, then click Forward.

 The amount of memory and CPUs configured can affect the number of client connections to the VMR that can be made.
-A minimum of 4 GB of RAM and two CPUs is required for all VMR editions.
-For Evaluation and Enterprise editions, this enables a maximum of 1,000 client connections; if you increase the resources to at least 12 GB of RAM and four CPUs, a maximum of 10,000 client connections can be made.
+A minimum of 4 GiB of RAM and 2 CPUs is required for all VMR editions.
+For Evaluation and Enterprise editions, this enables a maximum of 1,000 client connections; if you increase the resources to at least 12 GiB of RAM and four CPUs, a maximum of 10,000 client connections can be made.
+Increasing RAM to at least 28 GiB and provisioning 8 CPUs allows a maximum of 100,000 client connections.

 For Community editions, a maximum of 100 client connections are permitted even if you provision more resources than the minimum system requirements.